Weak singularities of 3-D Euler equations and restricted regularity of Navier Stokes equation solutions with time dependent force terms: Proof of Theorem and Corollary

 Furthermore, for such $T>0$ independent of $\nu >0$ such that

 We note that the relation in (\ref{incompnote}) hold for all $\nu >0$.
-The trick here is to use the smmothe coeefficients in the iteration scheme in order to estimate the functional increments (cf. below ad v)). \item[vi)] Choose a time horizon $T>0$ as in the previous step such that contraction holds for the higher order increments $\delta v^{\nu,-,k}_i$ with $k\geq 3$ as in (\ref{contr}).
+The trick here is to use the smooth coefficients in the iteration scheme in order to estimate the functional increments (cf. below ad vi)). \item[vi)] Choose a time horizon $T>0$ as in the previous step such that contraction holds for the higher order increments $\delta v^{\nu,-,k}_i$ with $k\geq 3$ as in (\ref{contr}).
 For an upper bound $C>0$ independent of $\nu>0$ we have

 For all $\nu >0$ and for some $T>0$ (indpendent of $\nu$) the function

 satisfies the Navier stokes equation on the time interval $[0,T]$ such that

 where the right side of (\ref{Navlerayeq2**}) is the time-reversed Euler equation operator applied to $v^{\nu,-}_i$.
 We choose a sequence $(\nu_p)_{p\geq 1}$ converging to zero and use probability density representations (convolutions with $G_{\nu}$ itself) of increments $D^{\beta}_x\delta v^{\mbox{init},\nu_p,-,2}_i$ and $D^{\beta}_x\delta v^{\nu_l,-,l}_i,~l\geq 3$ for $0\leq |\beta|\leq 2$ in